Nieuwsbericht Ils Reusen 14 June 2024

 RGB, Trophic State Index, Turbidity Mean, 300m, 1-10 September 2018

-It's a quadruple helix capacity building project (March 2024-October 2026) funded by the Flemish government through the Flanders International Climate Action Programme.
+It's a quadruple helix capacity building project (March 2024-September 2025) funded by the Flemish government through the Flanders International Climate Action Programme.
 It builds on and complements Enabel's (Belgian Development Agency) work of the Latawama project (2019-2023) funded by EU (European Union) DG INTPA on water quality management of lake Tanganyika.

 It brings together key actors from the Lake Tanganyika Authority (LTA) and ABAKIR with experts from Flanders, Burundi, Rwanda, Zambia, Tanzania and Democratic Republic of Congo to take concrete steps towards climate-resilient transboundary water management via training, capacity building in the use of remote sensing tools and co-creation of roadmaps.